-Any welder possessing a current Provincial Government welding certificate of qualification, who is required to take a Provincial Government test, if required by the Employer, shall be paid for time required to take the test including transfer fees, materials and inspector fees.
+Any welder who is required to take a TSSA Weld Test, if required by the Employer, shall be paid for weld time required (to a maximum of four (4) hours per test) to take the test including transfer fees, materials and inspector fees.

-Employees who are required by the Employer to have a specialty Provincial Government welding ticket(s) (or equivalent) at the time of hire shall have the required ticket(s), for the job, valid at the time of termination.
+Employees who are required by the Employer to have a specialty TSSA welding ticket(s) (or equivalent) at the time of hire shall have the required ticket(s), for the job, valid at the time of termination.

-Should a secondary test be required by the Employer, the employee shall be paid for the time required to take such a test.
+Should additional testing be required by the Employer, the employee shall be paid for the time required to take such additional tests.